Best Seasonal Flowers For Continuous Blooms (UK Guide for Year-Round Colour)

 Creating a garden that always looks lively isn’t only about picking the brightest flowers.
 It’s about mixing plants so that when one finishes blooming, another steps up.
 Here’s what’s really important for those marathon flower displays:

-• Feeding: Most long-flowering plants need a weekly feed with a tomato-based fertiliser during the growing season.
+- Most long-flowering plants need a weekly feed with a tomato-based fertiliser during the growing season.
 This boost encourages plenty of flowers and keeps the display going longer.
+(The RHS has a good article on ‘How To Feed Plants‘)

 With those tips in mind, let’s get into the stars of the show—flowers that really shine through multiple months.

-Top Longflowering Perennials and Shrubs for the UK
+Best Long-Flowering Perennials and Shrubs for UK Gardens

 Longflowering perennials are my go-to for reliable, low-maintenance colour.
 Once they’re in the ground (or a pot), they come back bigger and better every year, saving both effort and cash.